vand3rlinden/vand3rlinden.github.io/content/post/implementing-signed-security-txt-file.md

 This will export the public key to a file named `pgp-publickey.txt`.

-## Step 2: Create and Sign the security.txt File
+## Step 2: Create and Sign the security.txt file
-1. **Create the security.txt File**
-   Create a plain text file named `security.txt` with the following content (customize as needed):
+1. **Create the security.txt file**: Create a plain text file named `security.txt` with the following content (customize as needed):
    ```
    # Security address
    Contact: mailto:security@example.com